Vegan Pozole (with Jackfruit or TVP)

 Prepare the Chili Base:

-In a blender, add the soaked guajillo or ancho chilies (remove the seeds first), a bit of the soaking water, and blend until smooth.
+In a blender, add the soaked chiles (remove the seeds first), a bit of the soaking water, 1/4 of an onion 2 garlic cloves and blend until smooth.
 Set aside.

 Simmer the Soup: